Sharon Walker: Education and career

 Science.
 She was the first woman to be dean of engineering at Drexel.
 She became executive director of the Drexel program in Executive Leadership for Academics in Technology, Engineering and Sciences (ELATES) in 2021.

 Recognition

 Walker was named as a Fellow of the Association of Environmental Engineering and Science Professors in 2017.
-She is a 2019 Fellow of the American Association for the Advancement of Science.
+She was recognized as a 2019 Fellow of the American Association for the Advancement of Science.
 She was named to the College of Fellows of the American Institute for Medical and Biological Engineering in 2022, "for contributions in particle fate and transport in water treatment and food safety applications, and engineering education leadership".

 In 2021, the National Organization for the Professional Advancement of Black Chemists and Chemical Engineers gave Walker their Winifred Burks-Houck Professional Leadership Award.
 In 2023, the USC Viterbi School of Engineering gave her their Mark A. Stevens Distinguished Alumni Award.